Lower School Philosophy

 Educational leaders wholeheartedly agree that the most critical years in a student’s education are the early years.
 A child’s introduction to school establishes crucial patterns and habits for their continued growth and future success and these lessons can never be recaptured.
 Our goal in the Lower School is to provide a safe and exciting environment where the building of a foundation of skills is the basis for a life-long love of learning and provides for the academic, social, physical, and emotional growth of each child.

-In addition to building a strong foundation of academic skills, it is during these critical years that students develop many of the life skills that will guide them as they further their education and beyond in their future endeavors.
+In addition to building a strong foundation of academic skills, it is during these critical years that students develop many of the life skills that will guide them as they further their education in college and beyond in their future endeavors.
 Our emphasis on the development and nurturing of individual talents, problem solving skills, and ethics prepares our students for continued growth and builds a foundation for understanding the social, environmental, and cultural intricacies of the world of the past, present, and future.

-In the Lower School we strive to maximize each child's potential by means of developmentally age-appropriate challenges in a supportive atmosphere.
+In the Lower School, we strive to maximize each child's potential by means of developmentally age-appropriate challenges in a supportive atmosphere.
 Students are encouraged to take risks and to share their ideas, thinking, and problem-solving strategies during whole-class lessons, in small group cooperative activities, and in individual projects.

 Working closely with families in the Rutgers Prep community, the Lower School faculty and administration are life-long learners who have chosen the teaching profession to serve the best interests of children.
 These adults provide a safe and challenging environment that effectively encourages growth in all academic areas.
-Our community continuously reinforces values that build character, allows for creativity, and creates responsible citizens who face the future in an increasingly global and technologically advanced world.
-Emphasis is placed on building skills in language arts, mathematics, social studies and science, often including cross-curricular and personalized endeavors.
+Our community continuously reinforces values that build character, allow for creativity, and create responsible citizens who face the future in an increasingly global and technologically advanced world.
+Emphasis is placed on building skills in language arts, mathematics, social studies, and science, often including cross-curricular and personalized endeavors.
 Class time is routinely devoted to a value-based curriculum that stresses character building, cultural understanding, compassion, and leadership skills.
 Lower School students are given many opportunities to explore and practice these skills in creative, exciting, and enjoyable ways.

 As members of the Rutgers Preparatory School community, we are proud of all our Lower School children, their achievements, successes, and contributions to the world around them.
-A current Lower School student has been volunteering for a charitable organization, “Stomp-The-Monster”.
+A current student has been volunteering for a charitable organization, “Stomp-The-Monster”.
 Her desire to help others facing financial challenges and serious health concerns speaks to her commitment to help others, one of the many values nurtured in our Lower School.

 Watching ‘graduates’ of the Lower School spring into action as leaders is why the commitment to teaching in the Lower School is so rewarding.
-Whether it be the Captain of the Lacrosse team leading a school-wide ‘welcome back’ and fund-raiser for a fellow student returning after serious brain surgery, or another student completing thousands of hours of community service, one cannot question the value of education, moral and social skills’ development and leadership during The Critical Years.
+Whether it be the captain of the lacrosse team leading a school-wide ‘Welcome Back’ and fund-raiser for a fellow student returning after serious brain surgery, or another student completing thousands of hours of community service, one cannot question the value of education, moral, and social skills’ development and leadership during The Critical Years.
 Our Upper School students are the RPS campus community leaders, especially in the eyes of our Lower School children.